georgetour/Gulp-SASS-workflow/README.md

 ## First task SASS compiler

-Create a js file that you will call the packages with require.For example in our project the file is called gulpfile.js.
+Create a js file that you will call the packages with require and control gulp tasks.
+For example in our project the file is called gulpfile.js.
 We must add our variable to our gulp file so we can use them where we want.

 <pre><code>var gulp = require('gulp');
 var sass = require('gulp-sass');